geodynamics/aspect/cookbooks/gplates/doc/gplates.md

 (<http://www.gplates.org>).
 Apart from the software one needs the actual plate reconstruction that consists of closed polygons covering the complete model domain.
-For our case we will use the data provided by (Gurnis et al. 2012) that is available from the GPlates website under &ldquo;Download $\rightarrow$ Download GPlates-compatible data $\rightarrow$ Global reconstructions with continuously closing plates from 140 Ma to the present.&rdquo; The data is provided under a Creative Commons Attribution 3.0 Unported License (<http://creativecommons.org/licenses/by/3.0/>).
+For our case we will use the data provided by (Gurnis et al. 2012) that is available from the GPlates website under "Download $\rightarrow$ Download GPlates-compatible data $\rightarrow$ Global reconstructions with continuously closing plates from 140 Ma to the present."
+The data is provided under a Creative Commons Attribution 3.0 Unported License (<http://creativecommons.org/licenses/by/3.0/>).